 First in a two-course series focusing on the profession of and professionalism in physical therapy.
 Socialization into the profession is examined from program, state, and national perspectives.
 Development of professional responsibility, ethical practice, interprofessional competency, and cultural fluency are introduced

 Second in a two-course series focusing on the profession of and professionalism in physical therapy.
-Development of skills related to the physical therapist’s role as an educator and communicator are the primary foci of this course.
+Development of skills related to the physical therapist’s role as an educator and communicator is the primary focus of this course.
 In the role of the educator, techniques and strategies related to the education of patients, healthcare providers, and community members will be presented, discussed, and practiced.
-In the communication realm, content includes strategies for forming a therapeutic alliance, determining a patient/client’s readiness for change, and motivating behavior change.
-Introduction to written communication in the form of clinical documentation is also incorporated within this course.
+Content related to communication includes strategies for forming a therapeutic alliance, determining a patient/client’s readiness for change, and motivating behavior change.
+Introduction to written communication in the form of clinical documentation is also included in this course.

 First of a three-course series related to the administration and management of physical therapy services.
 The major forms of health care delivery and reimbursement models are investigated.
 Billing for physical therapy interventions is covered and the interaction of ethical and legal issues is addressed.